Simogh67/NLP-Topic-Modeling/README.md

 Words: 0.022*"moon" + 0.014*"sleek" + 0.014*"burj" + 0.014*"sensor" + 0.014*"mina" + 0.013*"beauti" + 0.013*"golf" + 0.012*"fantast" + 0.011*"amaz" + 0.010*"luxuri"

 As we can see, we have well-diversified topics.
 For instance, clearly topics zero and two are about hotels, but topics one and five are about cars.
+Interestingly, since we use Dubai hotel reviews, topic nine indicates that many positive reviews were about Burj al Arab hotel and its luxury facilities.
+This implies that our model could extract meaningful information from the dataset.

 ### Evaluation